genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ---
 The Positions Web Client is broken down into the following directories:

-- components - application-specific components focused on building out functionality and with minimal styling applied
+- components - application-specific components focused on building functionality, with minimal styling applied
-- design-system - used to align components to your brand or product; you can create multiple design systems that each utilise various components
+- design-system - used to align components to your brand or product; you can create multiple design systems that each uses a different set of components
 - main
 - routes
 - services